Exact Bayesian Inference for Loopy Probabilistic Programs using Generating Functions: Limitations of Exact Inference using eFPS

+Another challenge is guard evaluation, i.e., filtering out the corresponding terms of a formal power series such as $\constrain{F}{B}$ for \IFSYMBOL-statements.
+In case we are interested in the relation between two variables (like $\progvar{x} = \progvar{y}$) when both have marginal distributions with infinite support, \toolname{Prodigy} cannot compute the result.
+As an approximation heuristic it computes under-approximations of the \emph{exact} posterior distribution.
+Note that if either $x$ or $y$ has a finite-support marginal distribution, the posterior is computed by enumeration.
+An interesting example why one cannot even strive for such a potential closed-form operation preserving rational closed forms is Prog.\ \ref{prog:non_algebraic}.
+For this program, its variable $\progvar{r}$ evaluates to 1 with \emph{non-rational}, not even algebraic probability $\sfrac{1}{\pi}$ after termination \cite{DBLP:conf/soda/FlajoletPS11} -- thus beyond \credip capabilities.
+An interesting open question is to determine what syntactic restrictions \emph{exactly capture rational} closed forms.

-Another challenge is guard evaluation, i.e., filtering out the corresponding terms of a formal power series.
-It is somewhat surprising that our performance is proportional to the size of constants in the programs.
-Assume for instance a guard $\progvar{x} > n$, where $n$ is just a constant.
+As a final observation we emphasize that \toolname{Prodigy}'s performance is proportional to the size of constants in the programs.
+Assume, e.g., a guard $\progvar{x} > n$, where $n$ is a constant.
 For larger $n$, the closed-form operation of computing the $n$-th formal derivative takes an increasing amount of time.
-Fortunately, \ginac can cope well with \enquote{large} constants ($\sim10^3$).

-In case we are interested in the relation between two variables (like $\progvar{x} = \progvar{y}$), we have trouble evaluating this in closed-form.
-As before, by now we try to marginalize hoping that one of the variables is only finitely distributed and do the filtering state-wise.
-Unfortunately, when both variables have marginal distributions with infinite support, we can again only under-approximate the \emph{exact} posterior distribution.
-An interesting example why one cannot even strive for such a potential closed-form operation is Prog.\ \ref{prog:non_algebraic}.
-For this program, its variable $\progvar{r}$ evaluates to 1 with probability $\frac{1}{\pi}$ after termination \cite{DBLP:conf/soda/FlajoletPS11}.
-It thus might be interesting what syntactic restrictions \emph{exactly capture algebraic} closed-forms.